PsiQ/bartiq/docs/concepts/compilation.md

 Once this step is completed, we can be sure that all resources and ports of each child are expressed in terms of global variables, which is a requirement for the next step.

+#### Step 2.4: Compilation of repetition

+In case a routine is repeated (i.e. has a non-empty `repetition` field), its resources get updated according to the repetition rules and the repetition specification itself gets updated using  the parameter map.

 #### Step 2.5: Resource compilation

 Resources of the routine are compiled, which is possible only at this stage, as they can be expressed in terms